the-teachingRSE-project/competencies/competencies.md

 such as open science, path dependence, and vendor lock-in.

-### Addressing environmental sustainability within planetary limits
+### Addressing environmental sustainability within planetary limits {#sec:environmental-sustainability}

 The last two decades saw transistor technology approach the limits of attainable miniaturisation, and maximum chip clock frequency begin to plateau [@Sutter2005].